arun-curriculum/Advanced-JavaScript-Day/README.md

 ```

 ##In-Class Lab
-- Make a GET request out to `http://daretodiscover.net/user` to retrieve user data.
+- Make a GET request out to `http://daretodiscover.net/wines` to retrieve wine data.
 - Use Handlebars to create a simple template for each JSON object returned.

 ##Let's Build the Chat App!